trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D54 - June 15, 2018
+Rebooted again after getting distracted with issues involving my marketing business.
+Decided to check out the new Free Code Camp curriculum and found lots of new stuff.
+Finished up the new basic CSS challenges & started on the Applied Visual Design challenges.

 ### R1D53 - February 27, 2018
 Continued the Building Database Applications in PHP course; began working on the autos database assignment.
 Had to review some of the videos.